f4z3r/cil_project/README.md

 ## Resources
 [This](https://github.com/dariopavllo/road-segmentation) is an example of exactly what we are supposed to do.
 The technique used can be read in the report within the git repo.

+[This](https://github.com/mahmoudmohsen213/airs) is another repo using `tensorflow` to implement the same problem.

 [This paper](http://www.mdpi.com/2072-4292/8/4/329/html) does more broad per-pixel segmentation by using satellite images to classify complete regions.
 However, this is also applicable for road segmentation.

 ## Main current ideas: